christophpickl/payconiq/README.md

 * Unit and integration tests were not split up (own source paths) in order to keep it as simple as possible for this assignment.
 * There are no separate modules (rest, service, persistence) as it would have only unnecessarily increased the complexity.

+## Further possible doings

+* Switch to Java 11
+* Use Kotlin-DSL for gradle scripts